Learning from networked examples: Abstract

 \section{Abstract}

-Many machine learning algorithms are based on the assumption that training examples are drawn identically and independently.
+Many machine learning algorithms are based on the assumption that training examples are drawn independently.
 However, this assumption does not hold anymore when learning from a networked sample because two or more training examples may share some common objects, and hence share the features of these shared objects.
-We first show that the classic approach of ignoring this problem potentially can have a disastrous effect on the accuracy of statistics, and then consider alternatives.
+We show that the classic approach of ignoring this problem potentially can have a harmful effect on the accuracy of statistics, and then consider alternatives.
 One of these is to only use independent examples, discarding other information.
 However, this is clearly suboptimal.
-We analyze sample error bounds in a networked setting, providing both improved and new results.
-Next, we propose an efficient weighting method which achieves a better sample error bound than those of previous methods.
-Our approach is based on novel concentration inequalities for networked variables.
+We analyze sample error bounds in this networked setting, providing significantly improved results.
+An important component of our approach is formed by efficient sample weighting schemes, which leads to novel concentration inequalities.